octavae/bt-challenge/README.md

 ## Short description of the implemented console application
 The connection string to the database is stored in the App.config file.
 The application connects to a MSSQL database via System.Data.SqlClient, but the most flexible way is to use a data adapter for each database server and just specify in App.config which adapter is to be used.<br>
 A scheduled task (or cron job) must be configured to call the console application every half an hour, for instance.
 The application reads a configurable number of tasks from the table, fills a collection, loops through the collection and calls the web service for each element of the collection.
 The call to the web service can be either synchronous or asynchronous (two methods are implemented), but an asynchronous call is the best in this scenario, because there is no dependency between the tasks.
 The web service processes the task and sends a json object back containing the status.
 If the status is "OK", the console application updates the database table setting the attribute "TaskProcessed" to "True".<br>
+The console application sends json encoded payloads to 3 of the web api endpoints and a form-data encoded payload to "fisier" endpoint.
+The files are written to the folder "files" of the web api.
 ## Web api configuration
 Create a web site in IIS using the port 8085 and the full path to "JobsWebAPI"
 ## How to run the console application